inet-framework/inet/showcases/wireless/sensornetwork/doc/index.rst

 Routes are set up according to a star topology, with the gateway at the center.
-This is achieved by dumping the full configuration of :ned:`Ipv4NetworkConfigurator` (which was generated with the configurator's default settings), and then modifying it.
+This is achieved by dumping the full configuration of :ned:`Ipv4NetworkConfigurator` (which was generated with the configurator's default settings) and then modifying it.
 The modified configuration is in the :download:`config.xml <../config.xml>` file.
-The following image shows the routes:
+The following image shows the routes.

 .. figure:: media/routes.png
    :width: 100%

-Each sensor node will send an UDP packet with a 10-byte payload ("temperature data") every second to the server, with a random start time around 1s.
-The packets will have an 8-byte UDP header and a 20-byte Ipv4 header, so they will be 38 bytes at the MAC level.
+Each sensor node will send a UDP packet with a 10-byte payload ("temperature data") every second to the server, with a random start time around 1s.
+The packets will have an 8-byte UDP header and a 20-byte IPv4 header, so they will be 38 bytes at the MAC level.
 The packets will be routed via the gateway.
-Here are the application settings in :download:`omnetpp.ini <../omnetpp.ini>`:
+Here are the application settings in :download:`omnetpp.ini <../omnetpp.ini>`.

 .. literalinclude:: ../omnetpp.ini
    :language: ini